active-place

 Cactus Beach

-On the western side of the Point are the world-famous Cactus and Castles beaches, and their surrounding surfing breaks.
-The Penong Road runs along the back of Cactus Beach, with a large camping area set amongst the dune scrub, between the road and beach, and good vehicle and foot access to the back of the beach.
-There is a small camp store, which provides the only commercial activity in the area.
-The beaches are 250 and 400 m long respectively.
-They face west and are backed by a low foredune, bordered by calcarenite bluffs and fronted by exposed beach rock and shallow calcarenite reefs.
-In the lee of the reefs is a narrow high tide sand beach, and while waves can be large on the outer reefs, they are usually less than 0.5 m when they finally reach the beach.
-However, both beaches are drained by strong permanent rips, particularly off Castles.
-In addition to the Cactus left and Castles right surf breaks off the beaches, to the south of Cactus out on Point Sinclair is Witzigs, Backdoors and Cunns, while off the north Castles bluff is Caves, Crushers and Supertubes.
-All the breaks are over calcarenite reefs and receive slight protection and cleaner waves owing to refraction around the point and over outer deeper reefs. https://beachsafe.org.au/beach/sa/unincorporated-sa/penong/cactus
+On the western side of the Point, you'll find the world-famous Cactus and Castles beaches, renowned for their excellent surfing breaks.
+The Penong Road runs conveniently behind Cactus Beach, where a large camping area is nestled among the dune scrub.
+This spot sits between the road and the beach, offering easy vehicle and foot access to the back of the beach.
+There's a charming little camp store too, the sole commercial hub in this serene area.
+The beaches stretch 250 and 400 meters respectively, facing west and backed by a low foredune.
+They're framed by striking calcarenite bluffs and fronted by exposed beach rock and shallow calcarenite reefs.
+Behind the reefs, a narrow high tide sand beach awaits.
+While waves can get pretty big on the outer reefs, they usually mellow to less than 0.5 meters by the time they roll onto the beach.
+Be aware though, both beaches have strong permanent rips, especially off Castles.
+For surfing enthusiasts, the area is a paradise.
+Besides the Cactus left and Castles right surf breaks, the southern part of Cactus, out on Point Sinclair, features Witzigs, Backdoors, and Cunns.
+Meanwhile, off the north Castles bluff, you'll discover Caves, Crushers, and the thrilling Supertubes.
+All these breaks are over calcarenite reefs, benefiting from slight protection and cleaner waves due to the refraction around the point and over the deeper outer reefs.
+Fun fact: Cactus Beach is not just a hotspot for surfers, it's also a favorite for photographers.
+The sunsets here are nothing short of spectacular, painting the sky in hues of orange and pink, making it a perfect backdrop for capturing unforgettable moments.

 unLiked